AF-S NIKKOR 20mm f/1.8G ED

 After Instant Savings

 Widen your creative potential with Nikon's fastest wide-angle lens yet.
 Capture everything from landscapes, skyscapes and architecture to wedding parties, family portraits, stage events and more—indoors or outdoors.
-An ultra-wide 20mm perspective (30mm equivalent on DX-format cameras) is combined with the low-light capabilities and beautifully blurred backgrounds of an f/1.8 maximum aperture and the superb optical characteristics of an advanced NIKKOR prime lens for stunning performance whether you shoot an FX- or DX-format D-SLR, stills, HD video, time lapse sequences or star trail images.
+An ultra-wide 20mm perspective (30mm equivalent on APS-C size/DX-Format cameras) is combined with the low-light capabilities and beautifully blurred backgrounds of an f/1.8 maximum aperture and the superb optical characteristics of an advanced NIKKOR prime lens for stunning performance whether you shoot an Full Frame/FX-Formator APS-C size/DX-Format D-SLR, stills, HD video, time lapse sequences or star trail images.

 More Ways To Buy